SmilinJoe/hass.media_player.nuvo/README.md

 # hass.media_player.nuvo
-Home Assistant - media player - Nuvo multi zone audio amplifier The nuvo platform allows you to control Nuvo Multi-Zone Amplifier using a serial connection.
+Home Assistant - media player - Nuvo multi zone audio amplifier (forked from ejonesnospam/hass.media_player.nuvo) The nuvo platform allows you to control Nuvo Multi-Zone Amplifier using a serial connection.

-- Tested and verified using Home Assistant 0.103.6
+- Tested and verified using Home Assistant 0.114.4
-- Initially developed/tested with older Concerto model (*** Should/could also work with any Nuvo amp, via RS-232 serial, such NV-E6D)
+- Initially developed/tested with the Nuvo Concerto model NV-I8GM